jamesshore/quixote/docs/descriptors.md

 * `minus(amount) (RelativeSize)` Smaller.
 * `times(multiplier) (SizeMultiple)` A multiple or fraction.

-**Compatibility Note:** There is no standard way to get the width or height of the page (or document).
+**Compatibility Note:** There is no standard way to get the size of the page (or document).
 We have implemented a solution that works on our tested browsers, but it may not work on all browsers.
 If you use this descriptor, perform a visual check to make sure it's working as expected, and please report compatibility problems.

 ### Descriptor: `RelativeSize`